mendung-10-6/ctf-writeups/redpwnctf-2020/web.md

 So we are given a site with a persistent cookie (that also works as csrf) and the important thing is that every process will just rely on that static csrf cookie so it must be a csrf attack, but by reviewing the code

-I see some interesting things happening when we want the admin to give a `gift` to our account, there is this TOC-TOU vulnerability leading us to racing condition attack
+I see some interesting things happens when we want the admin to give a `gift` to our account, there is this TOC-TOU vulnerability leading us to racing condition attack

-So in summary its a combinatio between csrf and race condition attack
+So in summary its a combination between csrf and race condition attack

 The plan here are
 ```